HKUST-Aerial-Robotics/Fast-Planner/README.md

 - __plan_env__: The online mapping algorithms.
 It takes in depth image (or point cloud) and camera pose (odometry) pairs as input, do raycasting to update a probabilistic volumetric map, and build an Euclidean signed distance filed (ESDF) for the planning system.
 - __path_searching__: Front-end path searching algorithms.
-  Currently it includes a kinodynamic version of A* algorithm that respects the dynamics of quadrotors.
+  Currently it includes a kinodynamic path searching that respects the dynamics of quadrotors.
-  It also contains a sampling-based topological path planning algorithm to generate multiple topologically distinctive paths that capture the structure of the 3D environments.
+  It also contains a sampling-based topological path searching algorithm to generate multiple topologically distinctive paths that capture the structure of the 3D environments.
 - __bspline__: A implementation of the B-spline-based trajectory representation.
 - __bspline_opt__: The gradient-based trajectory optimization using B-spline trajectory.
+- __active_perception__: Perception-aware planning strategy, to appear.
 - __plan_manage__: High-level modules that schedule and call the mapping and planning algorithms.
 Interfaces for launching the whole system, as well as the configuration files are contained here.